-You'll love trying these classic French cookie recipes and will want to add them to your collection.
+You'll love these classic French cookie recipes and will want to add them to your collection.
 The light, delicate textures of these homemade cookies, and the delicious, all-natural flavors make them ideal to serve on any occasion.
 Be sure to try one of the easy cookie recipes tonight and enjoy the taste of Old France.

 Mom's Recipe Scrapbooks (c.
 1920s)